rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/options.md

 ### Probability Calculator&#x20;

 In option trading, it's critical to estimate the probability of the underlying security reaching the target price range.
-For this purpose, ETNA Trader provides traders with the so-called probability calculator.
+For this purpose, AutoShares provides traders with the so-called probability calculator.

 ![](../../../.gitbook/assets/screenshot-2020-03-20-at-20.49.09.png)